 Instantaneous and massive increases in heart rate and blood pressure can cause heart failure in otherwise healthy individuals.
 Clear thought is impossible.
 Panic is likely, only serving to increase problems with breathing control and heart rate.

 These reactions may appear to an observer as nothing more than panic.
 Flailing, spastic breathing, muddled thinking, and a racing heart fit the pattern.
-But victims include experienced sailors and strong swimmers, like Jon Santarelli, who are not at all prone to panic.
-Had he fallen overboard in warm water and reasonable weather, his first concern might have been embarrassment over screwing up the race, and later whether the boat would be back in the next half or hour so.
-It wouldnt have felt life threatening.
+But victims include experienced sailors and strong swimmers who are not at all prone to panic.
+If you fall overboard in warm water and reasonable weather, your first concern might be embarrassment over screwing up the race, and later whether the boat would be back in the next half or hour so.
+It wouldn’t have felt life threatening.